Incomplete Multi-Label Image Recognition by Co-learning Semantic-Aware Features and Label Recovery: The Proposed Method

 \subsection{Problem Definition and Overview}

-The study of multi-label image recognition with incomplete labels aims to accurately identifying multiple semantic concepts within an image when only incomplete annotations are available.
+Incomplete multi-label image recognition aims to accurately predict all relevant semantic labels in an image when only a partial set of labels is available during training.
 Let $D=\{(X_i,Y_i)\}_{i=1}^N$ denote the training dataset, where $N$ represents the number of images.
 Specifically, $X_i \in R^{H \times W \times 3}$ stands for the $i$-th image, while $Y_i = [y_{i1},...,y_{iC}] \in \{-1, 0, 1\}^C$ is the corresponding label vector, where $C$ denoting the total number of labels.
 For a given label $j$, $y_{ij}=1$ indicates that label $j$ is present in the $i$-th image, $y_{ij}=0$ indicates that label $j$ is absent, and $y_{ij}=-1$ denotes that the presence of label $j$ is unknown.

-Existing approaches often fail to simultaneously learn semantically meaningful features and accurately recover incomplete labels when faced with severe annotation sparsity.
-Many methods either treat unannotated labels as negative instances or rely on globally pooled features that lack local discriminability.
-To address these limitations, we propose a collaborative learning framework that integrates semantic-aware feature learning with dynamic label recovery.
+Existing approaches often struggle to jointly learn semantically meaningful features and accurately recover missing labels, particularly under severe annotation sparsity.
+Many methods either treat unannotated labels as negative instances or rely on globally pooled features that lack local discriminability and semantic sensitivity.
+To address these limitations, we propose a collaborative learning framework that unifies semantic-aware feature learning with dynamic label recovery.

-The proposed CLSL framework, illustrated in Figure 2, comprises two core modules: (1) \textbf{Semantic-Aware Feature Learning}.
-This module is designed to extract highly discriminative semantic-aware features with severe label incompleteness.
-It consists of two sub-components: a Semantic-Related Feature Learning (SRFL) component, which encodes semantic-related features, and a Semantic-Guided Feature Enhancement (SGFE) component, which integrates image features with semantic-related features via a low-rank bilinear model, thereby generating semantic-aware features.
+As illustrated in Figure 2, The proposed CSL framework consists of two core modules: (1) \textbf{Semantic-Aware Feature Learning}.
+This module extracts highly discriminative semantic-aware features under severely incomplete labels.
+It comprises two sub-components: a Semantic-Related Feature Learning (SRFL) component, which encodes semantic correlations into visual representation features, and a Semantic-Guided Feature Enhancement (SGFE) component, which integrates image features with semantic-related features via a low-rank bilinear model to produce refined semantic-aware features.
 (2) \textbf{Label Recovery}.
-This module leverages the discriminative semantic-aware features to accurately recover incomplete annotations.
-These two modules are jointly optimized under a collaborative learning strategy, where the label recovery process and semantic-aware feature learning mutually reinforce each other in a closed-loop manner.
-This integrated design can not only enhance the discriminability of visual features but also significantly boost multi-label recognition performance under incomplete label scenarios.
+This module leverages the discriminative semantic-aware features to accurately recover missing annotations.
+These two modules are jointly optimized under a collaborative learning strategy, forming a close-loop system where label recovery and semantic-aware feature learning mutually reinforce each other.
+This integrated design not only enhances feature discriminability but also significantly improves multi-label recognition performance in incomplete label scenarios.